repositive/hapi-route-loader/README.md

 **How to use**

 First define your routes in any folder you like.
-Your routes must complain with the route schema definition:
+Your route module must complain with the route schema definition for the module to be loaded:

 ```ts
 export interface RouteConfiguration {